Which DNA testing company should I use?

 Family Tree DNA

-• Family Tree DNA‘s autosomal DNA database size is 1,234,507 at 9 Aug 2023 (the ISOGG Wiki reports 1,574,253 as at 30 Jun 2023).
+• Family Tree DNA‘s autosomal DNA database size is 1,661,040 at 30 Jun 2024 (ISOGG Wiki).
 FTDNA’s Family Finder test has been popular for many years due to its international accessibility.
-Background: Family Finder has been available internationally since 2010, so many Australians, New Zealanders, British and Irish participants tested with Family Tree DNA’s Family Finder long before AncestryDNA became available in 2015.
-FTDNA also has more than one million Y-DNA and mtDNA records, including some who tested their Y-DNA and/or mtDNA up to 20 years ago, and whose stored samples could potentially be used to test their autosomal DNA if they haven’t already (some of those testers are now deceased so can’t be tested elsewhere).
+Background: Family Finder has been available internationally since 2010, so many Australians, New Zealanders, British and Irish participants tested with Family Tree DNA’s Family Finder long before AncestryDNA became available in mid-2015.
+FTDNA also has more than a million Y-DNA and mtDNA records, including some who tested their Y-DNA and/or mtDNA up to 24 years ago, and whose stored samples could potentially be used to test their autosomal DNA if they haven’t already (some of those testers are now deceased so can’t be tested elsewhere).
 Family Tree DNA accepts transfers inwards/uploads from other testing companies.
 Whichever testing route you take, it is worth getting your autosomal DNA into FTDNA’s Family Finder database, either by testing with them directly or via their free transfer.

 Living DNA